-E.g. can the beneficiary of international protection present testimonial evidence?

-X Orally?

-Please specify: After establishing that the circumstances related to the cessation of international protection exist in a significant and permanent manner, the а accordingly and shall allow him/her to make an oral statement for the record.
-E.g. does the beneficiary of international protection have the right to an interview?
-Can s/he be accompanied by a lawyer? □ Both?
-Please specify: □ Other?
-Please specify: Q34.
+☐ Other?

+Please specify:

+Q34.
 Is there a specific deadline set to issue the decision to (possibly) cease international protection?
+NO

-NO Q34a.
-If yes to the list it done: Q34, how is the decision notified to the (former) beneficiary of international protection? - ecific deadline set, but the decision about ceasing the international decision is d to the person in writing.
-X In writing? □ Orally? ☐ Other means?
-Please specify: Q34b.
+Q34a.
+If yes to Q34, how is the decision notified to the (former) beneficiary of international protection?
+Is it done:

+☑ In writing?

+□ Orally?
+Depending of the person and circumstances

+☐ Other means?

+Please specify:

+Q34b.
 If yes to Q34, does the decision include the reason(s) for cessation?
+YES

+If yes, please elaborate:

+The decision has to be motivated according to the general administrative law principles.
+Prior to the decision the opinion and objections of the person must be heard, the results of such hearing shall be indicated in the decision.
+All decisions are rebuttable in court.

+Q35.
+In case a decision to cease the international protection status is adopted:

+a) What are the timeframes for appealing the decision?

+Please elaborate: According to Administrative Procedure Act § 75, the timeframe for appealing is 30 days.

+b) Which authority examines the appeal application?

+Please elaborate: the Administrative Court.

-YES If yes , please ela aborate: Written decision is based on circumstances of cessation.
-Q35 .
-In case a c decision to cease the international protection status is adopted: a) What are the timeframes for appealing the decision? ate: Claim can be brought before the Administrative Court within 8 days from decision is served. b) Which au thority examines the appeal application?
-Please elabor ate: Administrative court mpetent authority assesses elements to cease (or not) an international protection status, ss the proportionality of a removal from national territory?
-NO If yes, please ela aborate (e.g. taking into account of the principle of non-refoulement). e been any court decisions on appeals against a (first instance) decision of cessation of a sidue to travels to the country of origin in your (Member) State?
-NO If yes, please bri iefly summarise: a) The resultand t of the appeal (e.g. was the initial decision to cease international protection reverted?), b) The main justifications given by the Court (e.g. reasons to uphold or quash the first instance decision).
+Q36.
+When a competent authority assesses elements to cease (or not) an international protection status, does it also assess the proportionality of a removal from national territory?
+NO

+If yes, please elaborate (e.g. taking into account of the principle of non-refoulement).

+Q37.
+Have there been any court decisions on appeals against a (first instance) decision of cessation of a protection status due to travels to the country of origin in your (Member) State?
+YES

+If yes, please briefly summarise:

+- a) The result of the appeal (e.g. was the initial decision to cease international protection reverted?), and - b) The main justifications given by the Court (e.g. reasons to uphold or quash the first instance decision).

-Ministry shall inform the asylee or foreigner under subsidiary protection
+In one case, the initial decision was not reverted since the court supported the decision made by the PBGB.